 - Small apartment with one bedroom: 550 EUR – 700 EUR

-- Dinner/Lunch and drink in the normal restaurant: 15 – 20 EUR
+- Dinner/Lunch and drink in the average restaurant: 15 – 20 EUR

 - Gym membership: 30 EUR

-Groceries: Staple foods aren’t too expensive in Germany to compare to European standards, although upmarket supermarkets such as Rewe and Tegut are more expensive.
+Groceries: Staple foods aren’t too expensive in Germany compared to European standards, although upmarket supermarkets such as Rewe and Tegut are more expensive.

 If you shop at Lidl and Aldi, you save between 10% and 15%.
 You should count on at least 200 EUR per month for groceries.

 Conclusion: you will need at least 1,100 EUR per month to live a simple life in Germany in the shared apartments.

 What is a good salary for Germany?
 Read in this article.